A plea bargain in a DUI case is a negotiated alternative to taking a case to jury trial. A plea bargain typically involves either:

 Example: Deanna is arrested for violating California Vehicle Code 23152(b), driving with a BAC of .08% or higher.
 It is her first drunk driving offense.

-Deanna’s California DUI defense attorney is able to negotiate a charge reduction to a “wet reckless.”
+Deanna’s California DUI defense attorney is able to get the DUI dropped to reckless driving – a wet reckless.
 Deanna is sentenced to DUI probation with no jail time and a minimal fine.

 But three years later Deanna is convicted under Vehicle Code 23152(a), California’s law on “driving under the influence.”
 California has a “lookback” period (also known as a “washout period”) of ten years for DUI.
 So Deanna faces second DUI offense penalties (even though it is technically her first drunk driving conviction).13